mayuki/Chell/README.md

 ```

 ## ProcessOutput class
-The class that contains the results of the process execution.
+Provides the results of the process execution.

 ### `Combined`, `CombinedBinary`
 Gets the combined standard output and error as a string or byte array.